oddbyte/howto-use-sudo-in-crosh/README.md

 - Stops working after updating.
 - Needs crosstini (Or [chromebrew](https://github.com/chromebrew/chromebrew?tab=readme-ov-file#installation) with `crew install buildessential` to install GPP)
 - Is hard to type all of the stuffs perfectly into VT-2
-- Is meh method overall, will make your chromebook not be able to show the desktop or make u powerwash it if you misstype even one letter in some of the commands, and it resets on updates.
+- Is meh method overall (especially because Method 1 achieves the same thing but a lot easier), will make your chromebook not be able to show the desktop or make u powerwash it if you misstype even one letter in some of the commands, and it resets on updates.
 Use method one cause easy.
 However, it is the most User-Friendly after you set it up, as it uses actual crosh which has tabs and stuff and you dont need to use VT-2, as long as you know how to keep re-setting it every time you update.

 ### So why do I care about using `sudo` in crosh?
   1. You can open GUI apps as root (like crouton, or any other app you install using ChromeBrew.
 I recommend installing sommelier with `chronos@chromebook ~ $ crew install sommelier`)